JVM COBOL code has many advantages such as:

 - Create new, modern user interfaces:

-JVM COBOL code is a great way to modernize the look and feel of your applications by taking advantage of the many UI frameworks that are available for the JVM.
+JVM COBOL code is a great way to modernize the look and feel of your applications.

 - Deploy to Java application servers:

 - Java application servers are required when you provide "thin" client architecture for your applications.
 End users use a thin

 client installed on their machines to communicate with the main program which is deployed on the application server and processes

 Visual COBOL supports all major Java application servers and enables you to create and deploy COBOL applications on Java application servers

 - Create applications for deployment on the Web and mobile:

 - Modern application servers are designed to be used by applications written in a managed language such as C#, Java, and

 JVM COBOL.
 Using native COBOL for applications you upload to the server might not be possible or could lead to instabilities if the